featherlessai/featherless-podcast/README.md

-# PDF to Podcast pipeline with Open-models
+# PDF to Podcast pipeline with Open-models - powered by [Featherless.ai](https://featherless.ai)

 ![PDF to Podcast Pipeline](assets/podcastbanner.jpeg)